 – Sunday mornings for 11-14s, they have their own group, programme from various sources and leaders who rotate on a rota basis to lead and support the group

-– Sunday nights, a weekly youth service, attracts all ages but aimed at the 15 plus age group, teaching, worship, funky stuff and more, run by one person but delegated to many including young people
+– Sunday nights, a weekly youth service, attracts all ages but aimed at the 15 plus age group, teaching, worship and creativity, run by one person but delegated to many including young people

 – Cell Groups, currently two for girls split by age and one for lads.
-We also run a regular Alpha Course
+We also ran a regular Alpha Course

 – Outreach includes weekly football against local lads aged 15-19 at a sports centre, schools work and involvement in evangelism events across the city